 Diet | mice, rats, birds, lizards, frogs |

-Pueblan milk snake also called Campbell’s milk snake, is one of the most beautiful snakes with vivid color variations.
+Pueblan milk snake also called Campbell’s milk snake is one of the most beautiful snakes with vivid color variations.
 They have black, red, and white color bands all over the body.

 Not only this, Pueblan milk snakes have extensive white bands giving them distinguishing characteristics from other milk snakes.
 They rarely bite.